GISMentors/osgeo-101/organisation/tools.rst

 IRC: oneline chat
 -----------------

-For online chat as well as for  committee meetings, we use `IRC (Internet Relay Chat) <https://en.wikipedia.org/wiki/Internet_Relay_Chat>`_.
+For online chat as well as for  committee meetings, we use `IRC (Internet Relay Chat) <https://en.wikipedia.org/wiki/Internet_Relay_Chat>`_ - protocol, which was created in 1988(!).
 Even it's possible to install IRC server on your own hardware, OSGeo uses service provided by the `Freenode <https://freenode.net/>`_ server.

 All you have to do, is to go to the `webchat https://webchat.freenode.net/ <https://webchat.freenode.net/>`_, pick you nick name and know the chatroom you want to join.
 There are permanent chatrooms as well as